Sharing 9 simple ways to create old-world charm in your home that don’t cost much to do and create a space that speaks of older times.

-Next item to bring in is fabrics and textiles.
+The next item to bring in is fabrics and textiles.
 Old-world style is a usable look that provides charm through worn items used in daily life.
-The look is housed in lots of tea cloth’s, linens, worn curtains and even aprons.
-For this style one of the best parts is the ability to actually use the things we are placing inside the kitchen while letting go of the idea that they need to be or remain in perfect condition.
+The look is housed in lots of tea cloths, linens, worn curtains, and even aprons.
+For this style, one of the best parts is the ability to actually use the things we are placing inside the kitchen while letting go of the idea that they need to be or remain in perfect condition.

 Dried Flowers and Herbs

-I hang cuttings from lavender, rosemary and any dried flowers I can gather from my garden.
-If you are interested in having your own cut flower garden, you can learn some easy flowers to grow here.
+I hang cuttings from lavender, rosemary, and any dried flowers I can gather from my garden.
+If you are interested in having your cut flower garden, you can learn some easy flowers to grow here.
 Something I highly suggest doing if you are at all looking to live the life that reflects this unique style.
 I don’t know if there is anything that makes me feel more like a woman of the old world than stepping out into my garden to cut flowers or lavender for the house.

 Gallery Walls and Art

-Lining your walls with a collection of real art pieces in a gallery style fashion is a great way to add instant old world charm to any room.
-You can do this with antique plates, oil pantings, or even a collection of antique wall hangings.
-In our house I have them throughout in various forms.
+Lining your walls with a collection of real art pieces in a gallery-style fashion is a great way to add instant old-world charm to any room.
+You can do this with antique plates, oil paintings, or even a collection of antique wall hangings.
+In our house, I have them throughout in various forms.
 You don’t need a huge collection.
 Just a few pieces will do.

 Diving a bit deeper into this look.
 When I am shopping or thinking of what needs to be added to a room.
 Specifically a kitchen, I consider the women who cooked in these spaces.

 Moreover, storage in these times was presumably furniture with open shelving or finding pockets underneath tables to tuck away items.
-It is no stretch to the imagination that these items would be chipped from heavy usage, have worn wood or worn out leather straps on trunks.
+It is no stretch to the imagination that these items would be chipped from heavy usage, and have worn wood or worn-out leather straps on trunks.

-Bread was a staple in their diets which meant it had to be baked often and this is where a vintage scale might make sense to add to the asthetic.
+The bread was a staple in their diets which meant it had to be baked often and this is where a vintage scale might make sense to add to the aesthetic.

 Items To Look Out For

-Some other items to consider are rolling pins, baskets, a furniture piece or cozy chair in the kitchen.
+Some other items to consider are rolling pins, baskets, a furniture piece, or a cozy chair in the kitchen.

 Next up, is color.